Bank of Mum and Dad Busier than Ever after Covid-19

 A survey from retirement company Hodge found that there’s been an increase in parents and grandparents gifting money to their children following the Covid 19 outbreak.
 A third of those surveyed said the pandemic has made giving money to their children even more important, which is a big increase from just 23% of parents who were willing to gift money before Coronavirus.

 With the generosity of their parents, first time buyers won’t have to delay moving into their new home.
-And as we’re offering £100 cashback and a Free Online Will when you exchange and complete on your property within 3 months, we know you won’t want to put your move off any longer.
+And as we’re offering £100 cashback and a Free Online Will (offer available until 30th October 2021) when you exchange and complete on your property within 3 months, we know you won’t want to put your move off any longer.
 Ask one of our Conveyancing experts for more details on our great offers.

 For initial advice get in touch with our Conveyancing Solicitors.